mrcjkb/haskell-tools.nvim/README.md

 ## Quick Setup

 This plugin automatically configures the haskell-language-server NeoVim client.

-If using this plugin, __do not__ call the `lspconfig.hls` setup or set up the lsp manually, as doing so will cause conflicts.
+:warning: __Do not call the `lspconfig.hls` setup or set up the lsp manually, as doing so may cause conflicts.__

 To get started quickly with the default setup, add the following to your NeoVim config: